-Your focus here is keeping your whole body tight and allow for as little movement as possible.
+Your focus with this moving plank is keeping your whole body tight and allow for as little movement as possible.
 Pretend you have a glass of water on your back and you don’t want to spill it.

-Take your right hand and foot out to the side, then bring your left hand and foot in to finish the movement.
+Take your right hand and right leg out to the side, then bring your left hand and left leg in to finish the movement.
 Then go in the other direction.

 This can also be done on the knees, with knees staying in one place and only the hands “walking” side to side.
 A modified plank still counts as a plank!